History of Italian fashion: Revival

 In the post-war, Italian handmade items were recognized as high quality and low-cost products.
 Italy adopted American methods of production and took advantage of preexisting connections between Italian tailors that emigrated to the United States.
 The United States helped to Italian textile and clothing industry to integrate into the world, creating also a demand for Italian products.

 In Florence, Giovanni Battista Giorgini achieved the first contact between Italian fashion and American buyers.
 He convinced Italian designers to show their works to fashion journalists and American buyers.
 On 12 February 1951, the Italian businessman Giovanni Battista Giorgini held a fashion show in Florence to make Italy an international leader in fashion design.
 In 1952, Brioni staged the first men's fashion show in history.
 Prior to his soirées in 1951 to 1953, Italy had begun exporting luxury fashion goods and handbags to other nations, including the United States.

 The growing presence of Italy in the American market allowed an expansion of the Italian fashion industry.
 Exports grew by more than 150 percent from 1950 to 1956.
 In 1957, Italy was the main European exporter to the United States and Canada.
 Unlike other countries leading the fashion industry, Italian lacked a center associated with a national style.
 Florence, Rome, and Milan disputed the title.
 Each urban center displayed an own tradition in craftsmanship.

 In 1957, textile products were the second largest retail sale group in Italy after food.
-There were 175 000 shops specilized in selling linen, knitwear, socks, fabrics, ready-made clothes, shoes, jewelers and custom jewelers, milliners, furriers, and luggage.
-Ready-to-Wear industry existed in Italy for a long time, but its boom surged between 1958 to 1963, during the economic miracle.
+There were 175 000 shops specialized in selling linen, knitwear, socks, fabrics, ready-made clothes, shoes, jewelers and custom jewelers, milliners, furriers, and luggage.
+Ready-to-Wear industry existed in Italy for a long time, but its boom surged between 1958 and 1963, during the economic miracle.

 In the 1960s, the handbags produced by the designer Gucci drew the attention of celebrities such as Grace Kelly, Peter Sellers, Audrey Hepburn and the First Lady of the United States, Jackie Kennedy.
 Gucci's "GG" monogram logo became synonymous with Hollywood fashion.
 Jackie Kennedy developed a close friendship with the Italian designer Valentino Garavani, and wore his designs ever since 1965, including at her wedding to Aristotle Onassis.
 Florence was Italy's fashion capital in the 1950s and 1960s, and Milan in the 1970s and 1980s, with Versace, Armani, and Dolce & Gabbana opening up their first boutiques there.
 Until the 1970s, Italian fashion primarily served the wealthy, similar to haute couture in France.

 In the 1970s and 1980s, Italian fashion started to concentrate on ready-to-wear clothes, such as jeans, sweaters, and miniskirts.
 Milan had more affordable styles for shoppers, and Florence was no longer considered the fashion capital of Italy.
 New clothing labels, such as Miu Miu and Geox, started to appear worldwide in the 1990s.
 Many celebrities, such as Beyoncé, Axl Rose, Elton John, Naomi Campbell, Elizabeth Hurley, Lady Gaga, Victoria Beckham, Madonna, Britney Spears, Rihanna, Alexandra Burke, Christina Aguilera, and even Diana, Princess of Wales, were clients of Italian fashion designers.